WalterCouto/D2CE/readme.md

 - Upgrade Durability of all weapons and armor to the max value<br>
 - Upgrade Quantity of all stackable items to the max value<br>
 - Convert a particular type and quality of Gem, Potion or Skull to another type or quality of Gem, Potion or Skull<br>
+- Modify number of Sockets or what is socketed<br>
-- Add Sockets to items<br>
+- Import and Export of items<br>

 ### Known Issues

 - Tested with Diablo II Resurrected v1.2.68992 (PTR 2.4) and Diablo II Classic v1.14d (It has unit test confirming it supports the all versions from v1.00 and up as well but the files used in testing have not been tested in a real game)**
-- Starting with Diablo II Classic V1.13c the maximum gold in your stash no longer depends on yoru character's level, and is now a flat cap of 2,500,000 instead.
-The editor will now use this value when editing Ressurrected files or Classic files marked as v1.10 or higher when determining the limit for your gold in your stash.
+- Starting with Diablo II Classic V1.13c the maximum gold in your stash no longer depends on your character's level, and is now a flat cap of 2,500,000 instead.
+The editor will now use this value when editing Resurrected files or Classic files marked as v1.10 or higher when determining the limit for your gold in your stash.
-- You must close the character file before playing Diablo II.
-This is because there are no options to enable file sharing for the read and write functions I'm using in ANSI C++.
+- For changed to take effect, you must not have Diablo II running and you should close the character file before playing Diablo II.

 ### Distribution